Joe Smith (running back): CFL career (BC Lions & Winnipeg Blue Bombers)

 Smith signed as a free agent with the BC Lions in May, 2006, and replaced Antonio Warren as their starting running back when Warren was released in July.
 In 14 games with the Lions during the 2006 season, Smith rushed 166 times for 887 yards and 9 touchdowns with only 2 fumbles and caught 51 passes for 420 yards and one touchdown.

-Smith rushed for 116 yards on 9 carries in the 2006 Grey Cup game, which the Lions won over the Montreal Alouettes by a score of 25-14.
+Smith rushed for 116 yards on 9 carries in the 2006 Grey Cup game, which the Lions won over the Montreal Alouettes by a score of 25–14.

-During the 2007 CFL season, Smith broke former Lion great Cory Philpot's single season rushing record of 1,510 yards in an October 28 game against the Hamilton Tiger-Cats.
+During the 2007 CFL season, Smith broke former Lion great Cory Philpot's single season rushing record with 1,510 yards, coming in an October 28 game against the Hamilton Tiger-Cats.

 Smith finished the 2007 season as the CFL's rushing and rushing touchdowns leader (with 1,510 yards and 18 touchdowns, respectively), was named a CFL All-Star for the first time, and won the Western Division's Eddie James Memorial Trophy (as the Western Division's leading rusher).

-On September 1, 2008, Smith was traded to the Winnipeg Blue Bombers for fellow RB Charles Roberts.
+On September 1, 2008, Smith was traded to the Winnipeg Blue Bombers for RB Charles Roberts.

 He was released by Winnipeg on June 25, 2009.